 The first step in creating an anchor chart is to think about your learning objectives, teaching standards, and/or overall lesson ideas.

 What exactly do you want students to master?

 At the beginning of the school year, you may have anchor charts about classroom procedures and rules.
 Those are skills and concepts you’ll most likely keep posted all year long.

 Academic content is a little different.

-Once you’ve decided on a learning objective, you’re ready for the next step!
+Once you’ve decided on a learning objective, you’re ready for the next step.

 2. Gather the Appropriate Materials.

-3. Do a Little Research for Inspiration.
+3. Conduct a Little Research for Inspiration.

-No need to reinvent the wheel!
+No need to reinvent the wheel.